Stardustllr/llr/INFO577_project/README.md

 There are 16,598 records.
 2 records were dropped due to incomplete information.

 I mainly do the visualization of the data and do the prediction of the future sales of the games.

+The notebook name is called 'FinalProject_LongruiLi.ipynb' and the data is called 'vgsales.csv' store in docs